Prathamdas3/Question-Bank/README.md

 As it is a demo project so many pages are under construction, For the lack of our knowledge there are bugs in this project

-1. One of the bugs which we have recognized is "positioning issue for this problem different zoom labels see the page differently "
+1. One of the bugs which we have recognized is "positioning issue for this problem different zoom labels see the page differently".

    - **To solve this please set the page according to your liking**

-2. We don't have good ui too
+2. We don't have good UI too.
-3. Due to our lack of knowledge on college exams and other things, for this many of the filters are still empty
+3. Due to our lack of knowledge on college exams and other things, for this many of the filters are still empty.